Here

 A sophomoric sense of citizenship might reason this

-responsibility for it."
-Certainly, it is senseless to blame
+for it."
+Certainly, it is senseless to blame ourselves for what

-remedy the unfairness."
-Beyond the American Dream points
+to remedy the unfairness."
+Beyond the American Dream

-the way to rising above the lock-step patterns of our culture and
+points the way to rising above the lock-step patterns of our culture

 In failing to truly value individual thought and